rask/php-libload/README.md

 -   Load libraries the `dlopen(3)` way
 -   Load libraries relative to the header file
 -   Load libraries relative to a custom path
+-   Load libraries by searching for them inside a directory tree

 ## Example